freme-project/batch-processing-tool/README.md

 ## Usage

+Below you can find examples of how to use the tool.
+For a more detailed description, we refer to the [specification](https://docs.google.com/document/d/1XTUGCizw-kEp66ySYvXJ5ZclPNwij49fwaVOKrWFZXw/edit#heading=h.nuaipbadbwzb).

 ### e-Terminology

 Process `input.ttl` (with the format `turtle`) using e-Terminology.
 The source language is `en` (English) and target language is `de` (German).
 The output format is also `turtle`.